 At the end of wet season when the inflow of the Mekong is receded, the flow of the Tonle Sap Lake (TLS Lake) is being flow out.
-Figure 3 showed the seasonal change of inflow/reversed flows and outflows, while Table 1 showed the monthly change in volume of the Tonle Sap Lake, comparing the flow between 2018, 2019 and the recent year 2020 (up to 06 April).
+Figure 3 showed the seasonal change of inflow/reversed flows and outflows, while Table 1 showed the monthly change in volume of the Tonle Sap Lake, comparing the flow between its LTA, 2018, 2019 and the recent year 2020 (up to 13 April).
 The low inflow from the Mekong and the less rainfall in the surrounding sub-catchments caused the outflow from the TLS Lake in 2020 very low.
-It is even matched to the historical year (1997-2019) of its minimum levels.
+Since las week, the recent outflows for the Tonle Sap Lake is returned to normal situation since the water levels of the lake is gradually raised day by day due to the rainfall from catchments.